Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Introduction

-\begin{remark} Some of our results apply slightly more generally than stated.
-In particular: \begin{enumerate} \item We could allow $X$ to be non-compact (but keeping $L$ compact) in \cref{TheoremA,TheoremB,TheoremC,TheoremG,CorollaryH,CorollaryI,TheoremJ}, as long as it is tame at infinity.
-If $X$ is a Liouville manifold then we could also replace quantum cohomology with symplectic cohomology in the domain of all versions of the closed--open map.
-However, compactness is necessary for the generation criterion in the form of \cref{thmGeneration}, since its proof relies on Poincar\'e duality, so \cref{TheoremE,CorollaryF,exToricGen} also require compactness.
-Similarly, Tonkonog's criterion is based in the compact setting so \cref{TheoremD} is too. \item We could have relaxed the assumption that $\kk$ is a field in some places. \Cref{TheoremA} holds over an arbitrary ground ring with the same proof (modulo \cref{rmkRingUnitality}), and the commutative diagram in \cref{TheoremB} holds over any ring if one defines the maps with compatible choices of auxiliary data.
-This compatibility is necessary because over a general ring it is not clear that the Hochschild cohomology of the Fukaya category is independent of choices (the usual proof of independence uses the spectral sequence associated to the length filtration on Hochschild cochains, whose first page---over a field!---is the Hochschild cohomology of the cohomology category). \item Given a class in $\rH^2(X; \kk^\times)$, represented by a cocycle $b$, we could modify the quantum (or symplectic) cohomology and Fukaya category of $X$ by weighting every pseudoholomorphic curve $u$ by $b(u)$, as in \cref{sscQHcoeff}.
+\begin{Remark} Some of our results apply slightly more generally than stated.
+In particular: \begin{enumerate}\itemsep=0pt \item We could allow $X$ to be non-compact (but keeping $L$ compact) in Theorems~\ref{TheoremA},~\ref{TheoremB},~\ref{TheoremC},~\ref{TheoremG} and~\ref{TheoremJ}, and Corollaries~\ref{CorollaryH} and~\ref{CorollaryI}, as long as it is tame at infinity.
+If $X$ is a Liouville manifold, then we could also replace quantum cohomology with symplectic cohomology in the domain of all versions of the closed-open map.
+However, compactness is necessary for the generation criterion in the form of Theorem~\ref{thmGeneration}, since its proof relies on Poincar\'e duality, so Theorem~\ref{TheoremE}, Corollary~\ref{CorollaryF} and Example~\ref{exToricGen} also require compactness.
+Similarly, Tonkonog's criterion is based in the compact setting so Theorem~\ref{TheoremD} is too. \item We could have relaxed the assumption that $\kk$ is a field in some places.
+Theorem~\ref{TheoremA} holds over an arbitrary ground ring with the same proof (modulo Remark~\ref{rmkRingUnitality}), and the commutative diagram in Theorem~\ref{TheoremB} holds over any ring if one defines the maps with compatible choices of auxiliary data.
+This compatibility is necessary because over a general ring it is not clear that the Hochschild cohomology of the Fukaya category is independent of choices (the usual proof of independence uses the spectral sequence associated to the length filtration on Hochschild cochains, whose first page---over a field!---is the Hochschild cohomology of the cohomology category). \item Given a class in $\rH^2(X; \kk^\times)$, represented by a cocycle $b$, we could modify the quantum (or symplectic) cohomology and Fukaya category of $X$ by weighting every pseudoholomorphic curve $u$ by $b(u)$, as in Appendix~\ref{sscQHcoeff}.
 In the special case where $B$ is a closed $\CC$-valued $2$-form on $X$ and $b = e^{B}$, this modification is equivalent to turning on the \emph{B-field} $B$.
 All of our arguments extend automatically to this setting with the obvious modifications.
-Similarly, one can equip $X$ with a \emph{background class} in $\rH^2(X; \ZZ/2)$, represented by a cocycle $\mathsf{b}$, and then consider Lagrangians equipped with \emph{relative} pin structures with respect to $\mathsf{b}$.
+Similarly, one can equip $X$ with a \emph{background class} in $\rH^2(X; \ZZ/2)$, represented by a cocycle~$\mathsf{b}$, and then consider Lagrangians equipped with \emph{relative} pin structures with respect to~$\mathsf{b}$.
 Again, everything goes through straightforwardly.
-We will not discuss these options any further. \end{enumerate} \end{remark}
+We will not discuss these options any further. \end{enumerate} \end{Remark}